carlosdelest/elasticsearch/README.md

 * Create your own cloud dev enviroment based on the [k8s-gitops-control](https://github.com/elastic/k8s-gitops-control-plane#local-development-environment) instructions.

 There are a lot of prerequisites that need to be installed on your local machine in order to create an environment with just a `make dev-deploy` command.
 Reach out to the `platform-engineering-productivity` team if you have any issues.

+We test by default on AWS, see [Setting up AWS development environment](#setting-up-aws-development-environment) for the tips how to make sure you use the correct AWS configuration for creating own EKS cluster.

 * Create a dev Python environment for running (es-benchmarks)[https://github.com/elastic/elasticsearch-benchmarks].

 Reach out to the `es-perf` team if you have issues installing `pyenv` and building `esbench`.
+Tip: don't forget to activate the environment with `source .venv/bin/activate`.

 * Use [serverless-on-k8s](https://github.com/elastic/elasticsearch-benchmarks/tree/master/tools/serverless-on-k8s) tool for deploying `elasticsearch-serverless` Docker images for performance testing.

+Switch `AWS_PROFILE` to `ecdev` by running `export AWS_PROFILE=ecdev` before using `serverless-on-k8s` in order to communicate with your EKS cluster.

 * Configure `kubectl` to use the `esbench` configuration `serverless-on-k8s.py configure-kubectl --k8s-cluster=<your_k8s_cluster_name>`